cloudspannerecosystem/liquibase-spanner/README.md

 Install Liquibase Community CLI from [here](https://www.liquibase.org/).
 Alternatively, there are many other ways to install (e.g. brew on Mac OS/X).
 These examples were run with Liquibase 4.2.0.

-Once Liquibase is installed, use the built liquibase-spanner-VERSION-all.jar or release jar needs to be copied into the Liquibase lib directory.
+Once Liquibase is installed, use the [latest release](https://github.com/cloudspannerecosystem/liquibase-spanner/releases) or build your own liquibase-spanner-SNAPSHOT-all.jar and copy it into the Liquibase lib directory.

 ### Starting a Spanner database